 For the purposes of implementing the experience reporting required by state laws based on Section 13 of Model #820, an Experience Reporting Agent will be used for the purpose of collecting, pooling and aggregating data submitted by companies as prescribed by lines of business included in VM-51.

+The NAIC is designated as Experience Reporting Agent for the following Statistical Plans:

+Life Insurance Mortality, beginning Jan.
+1, 2020

+Group Annuity Mortality, beginning Jan.
+1, 2026.

-The NAIC is designated as Experience Reporting Agent for the Statistical Plan for Mortality beginning Jan.
-1, 2020, and NAIC expertise in collecting and sorting data from multiple sources into a cohesive database in a secure and efficient manner, but tThe designation of the NAIC as Experience Reporting Agent does not preclude state insurance regulators from independently engaging other entities for similar data required under this Valuation Manual or other data purposes.
+The designation of the NAIC as Experience Reporting Agent does not preclude state insurance regulators from independently engaging other entities for similar data required under this Valuation Manual or other data purposes.

 Section 3: Experience Reporting Requirements